Marcellis/mad-codelabs/docs/level1-questions-resources/level1-questions-resources.md

 - What are the names of the latest three versions of Android?
 - What does the abbreviation ART stand for?
 - What is Android Jetpack?
-- Describe the difference between the fixed, wrap_content and match_constraint setting of the constraint layout?
+- Describe the difference between the fixed, `wrap_content` and `match_constraint` setting of the constraint layout?
 - What does the abbreviation DP stand for and why do we need them?
-- What is the purpose of the string.xml file?
+- What is the purpose of the `strings.xml` file?
 - Why is the layout in Android specified by .xml files?
 Why not just have the layout in the code (Kotlin or Java)?
 - What kind of information can be found in the manifest file?
 - What is the purpose of view binding in Android?